DucManhPhan/DucManhPhan.github.io/_posts/2019-12-23-CyclicBarrier-in-Java's-Multithreading.md

 1. Benefits over CountDownLatch

-    - Can be reset and rerun repeatedly.
+    - CyclicBarrier can reset its count and is ready for immediate reuse.
-    - Once the barrier is met we could break the barrier.
+    - Once the barrier is met, we could break the barrier.
     - Kind of split-merge (however merge will need to wait till all splitters are done).